Isuzu D-Max Blade teased as Navara Warrior rival

 BY MIKE STEVENS | 1st Oct 2024

-ISUZU Ute Australia handed down a teaser for its anticipated D-Max Blade ute, ahead of an early November launch.
+ISUZU Ute Australia has handed down a teaser for its anticipated D-Max Blade ute, ahead of an early November launch.

 Details of the D-Max Blade first surfaced in July when government approval documents confirmed Isuzu and engineering firm Walkinshaw had filed plans for a “styling only” upgrade that would include an increased height through changes to the wheels, tyres and springs.